pronobis/dockwin/README.md

 -----------

 Whenever a new dockable buffer is displayed, a docking window will be created.
-If you choose to automatically activate the window (see configuration), it will also be expanded and the focus will be placed in the window.
+If you choose to automatically activate the window (see Configuration), it will also be expanded and the focus will be placed in the window.
 The commands `dockwin-toggle-<position>-window` can be used to activate and deactivate a specific window.
-It's good to have a convenient binding for that.
+It's good to have a convenient binding for that (see Key Bindings).

 The command `dockwin-go-to-previous-window` can be used globally to always go to the previous active non-docking window.
 I prefer that over the standard `other-window`, especially when coupled with